Philippine fast food specialist Jollibee hungry to expand in U.S., China | MarketScreener

 It has also taken on big chains before.

-Not long after Jollibee, originally an ice cream parlour, started selling burgers in 1978, friends advised Tan Caktiong and his brothers to quit, warning the imminent arrival of U.S. giant McDonald's in Philippines would decimate Jollibee's six branches.
+Not long after Jollibee, originally an ice cream parlor, started selling burgers in 1978, friends advised Tan Caktiong and his brothers to quit, warning the imminent arrival of U.S. giant McDonald's in Philippines would decimate Jollibee's six branches.

 Undeterred, the firm took on McDonald's by surrounding each big branch with smaller Jollibee outlets, and measuring the U.S firm's sales by counting trash outside its branches.
 Since 1984, Jollibee has outsold McDonald's domestically.